a-l-h/splunk-app-proper-alerts/doc/overview.rst

 The goal of this dashboard is to help resolve alert spreading issues.

-Whith a growing number of alerts, there could be plenty of alerts launching at the same exact time schedule.
+Whith a growing number of alerts, there could be plenty of alerts launching at the same exact schedule.

-This could be limited by the maximum number of concurrent scheduled searches that Splunk can run.
+This could be limited by the maximum concurrent scheduled searches that Splunk scheduler can run.

 Hence, the idea is to represent the number of alerts executed over time against this concurrency limit so it becomes easy to spot too busy schedules.